conduktor/testing-docs-archive/docs/features/building-tests/tasks/http-task.md

 ### Query Parameters

-Expand the query parameters section to add query parameters to your request.&#x20;
+Expand the query parameters section to add query parameters to your request.

 :::info
 You have flexibility to add query parameters automatically in the URL, or use the dedicated module to add them in a structured way.